bioinformike/DuFF/README.md

-# dupe_finder
+# DuFF

-This program can be used to find duplicate files on a filesystem.
-It uses the 'ignore' crate to recursively walk a filesystem in parallel.
+DuFF [Duplicate File Finder] is a small program written in Rust to find duplicate files in specified directories on a file system in parallel.

 I had originally been implementing all of this in bash, but since I wanted to learn Rust, this seemed ike a good program to use to learn it!